hengkiprimayana/hengkiprimayana.github.io/_pages/about.md

 Email: hengkiprimayana{at}mpukuturan.ac.id , [LinkedIn](https://www.linkedin.com/in/hengkiprimayana) , [Google Scholar](https://scholar.google.co.id/citations?hl=en&user=c5w-oRIAAAAJ) ,
 [Scopus](https://www.scopus.com/authid/detail.uri?authorId=57219776192) <br>

 Currently Focuses on Research about Elementary Education.
-I'm also passionate about educational technology, Education Policy, Teacher Education and Professional Development of Educators, Primary Education, Physical Education and Development Curriculum and Pedagogy, Education Assessment and Evaluation.
+I'm also passionate about educational technology, Education Policy, Teacher Education and Professional Development of Educators, Primary Education, Physical Education and Development Curriculum and Pedagogy, Education Assessment and Evaluation. <br>

+I've put together all my activities on this website to highlight my research and publication interests.
+If you're interested in my research, please feel free to get in touch.
+I'm always interested in collaborations and future funding opportunities.